Demand Generation Strategies: 10 Ways To Make People Need Your Product

 If they’re at the very top, then they’re likely to start at step one in that list.
 If they’ve already engaged your with your brand or researched your product, they’re more likely to want to take steps three or four.

-What it comes down to is this: Your demand generation efforts get them to take the next step in the customer journey.
+What it comes down to is this: Your demand generation strategies get them to take the next step in the customer journey.

 Now that you know what it is, let’s be clear about what it’s not: Demand generation isn’t the same as lead generation.
 A lot of marketers get the two confused, so let’s settle the issue once and for all before we go on.